 If you aren’t careful, you’ll end up bidding for customers.
 The cost of keywords will increase, and there will always be someone who can outbid you.
 And as soon as you stop paying for PPC ads, you disappear.
 But it doesn’t have to be this way.
 Don’t play the PPC game where you pay for your customers and let your budget dictate your revenue.
 Instead, set your business apart through brand differentiation.
 Strategic brand differentiation through purposeful branding, consistent content, and a clear, unique selling position will yield significant dividends.
 You’ll also find it easier to attract customers organically and to grow revenues without significant increases in expenses.
 (In other words, profitability grows exponentially.)

 Alright, enough with big picture ideas – let’s talk specifics.
 In particular, let’s focus in on how you can generate traffic in an effort to drive conversions.
-Ecommerce success is all about earning visibility and getting people onto your product pages.
+Small ccommerce companies can thrive when they understand success.
+Success is all about earning visibility and getting people onto your product pages.
 In today’s environment, link building is one of the primary methods through which you can accomplish this.
 But if you aren’t careful, your link building could come back to bite you.
 The key is to partner with a white hat SEO service that understands the fundamentals of organic link building and how it promotes positive brand exposure.

 According to Sarah Jane Ross of Loganix, “It’s all about seeing the big picture.
 Link building, SEO, and content marketing all go hand in hand.
 You can’t neglect one at the expense of the other.
 All three elements fuse to enhance a brand’s exposure.”
 Social media is also a great asset for generating website traffic.
 But to maximize platforms like Facebook and Instagram, you need to drill down and focus on a specific audience.